mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ### View Logs

 Logs are written to `qsp-protocol-node.log` file in .qsp-protocol directory within the user home directory.
+Logs are rotated on each restart of the node.
+So in case the node is restarted because of any issues check the latest tar files for troubleshooting the underlying cause

 ### Stop
 To stop the node, open a new terminal in the bundle directory and issue the following command: